dyvenia/viadot/docs/user_guide/adding_prefect_flow.md

     # Logic of our flow.
 ```

-At the end, add tests for the specified flow in `viadot/tests/orchestration/prefect_tests/flows`.
-Your PR will be accepted only if the test coverage is greater than or equal to 80%.
+At the end, add tests for the specified flow in `viadot/tests/integration/orchestration/flows/test_<your_flow_name>.py`.